5 Things to Consider If You’re Thinking About Liposuction

 4. You Need to Be Evaluated First

 In order to determine if you’re a suitable candidate for this procedure, consult with a plastic surgeon.
-If you are qualified for this type of procedure, the surgeon will answer your questions regarding what is liposuction and what you can anticipate.
+If you are qualified for this type of procedure, the surgeon will answer your questions regarding what liposuction is and what you can anticipate.
 They will explain the potential risks and complications and give you an overview of what type of results you can expect.
 You will also need to sign a preliminary consent form.

 5. Proper Recovery Is Essential